 One of the best rags-to-riches stories is the tale of Steve Jobs – Apple’s founder and creator.
 Jobs was put up for adoption at birth and lived with his adopted family in the San Francisco area.
 After only six months of college, Jobs dropped out, believing it was too expensive.
 At the age of 20, Jobs was living with his parents with no college degree in his future.
 He co-founded Apple with a friend from high school, but after years of power struggles, Jobs was forced out of the company.

 You will encounter roadblocks you think you can’t overcome, but keep in mind success almost never comes easily.
 The problems you encounter on your way to the top are what will make you stand out in the future.
 Nobody enjoys struggling, but in the end, your accomplishments as an entrepreneur will make it all worthwhile.
-The greatest success stories in American history all grew out of anonymity and obscurity by strength of will and refusing to accept anything less than success.
+The greatest success stories in American history all grew out of anonymity and obscurity by the strength of will and refusal to accept anything less than success.
+Once your brand is out of anonymity and obscurity, it is important that you let the whole world know what your brand is all about.
+Today, the best tool that you have by your side to do this is to use social media and the digital world to your advantage.
+Imagine how different it would have been for the above entrepreneurs if they had social media by their side.
+They could have reached a lot more customers and entered a lot more markets across the world.